Do you want a cookie?

 Banner Hintergrund

 With our Bed Planner you can easily plan a colorful mixed crop.
-Good and bad neighbors are shown right away, and you get crop rotation tips!
+Good and bad companion plants are shown right away, and you get crop rotation tips!

 To ring in the season, motivated gardeners can start planting vegetable beds in spring.
 Cold-tolerant crops are suitable for this, as it may well get frosty again.
 Annabell has chosen a combination of broad beans (field beans), savory, carrots and nasturtium (not a climbing variety!) for her bed.